apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 import { DocumentTransform } from "@apollo/client/core";

 const config = {
-  // Inlined for this example, but ideally this should be use the same
+  // Inlined for this example, but ideally this should use the same instance
-  // instance that is shared with your Apollo Client config
+  // that is passed to your Apollo Client instance
   documentTransform: new DocumentTransform((document) => {
     // ... transform the document